Therapeutic Programs For Children, Teens and Young Adults with Disabilities

 Scott is the founder and Executive Director of Intensive Therapeutics.
 Prior to becoming an occupational therapist, Scott was a social worker for 7 years in both pediatric and geriatric settings.
 In 1997, Scott graduated from Kean University with a post-baccalaureate major in occupational therapy.
 He earned a post-professional Master of Science degree in Health Science, with a specialization in movement science, from Seton Hall University in 2005.
 As an occupational therapist, Scott has worked in various settings with adults and children.
 He has been an adjunct professor at Kean University.

-Alexandra Clayton, MS OTR/L
+Alexandra Clayton, MS, OTR/L

 Director of Therapy Services